NeuroLife China

 Equinus

 Equinus foot is a common deformity in CP and idiopathic toe walking.
 At NeuroLife Huizhou we use a combined approach: modified Ponseti for myotonic correction of Achilles tendon shortening, custom biomechanical insoles for load redistribution, and 3D orthoses for severe cases.
-Often tied to CP — we treat both conditions in parallel.
+Often co-occurs with CP — we treat both conditions in parallel.

 90%